mmjulkowska/Salt_NV_RootApp/README.md

 The App can be either accessed [here](http://genseq-h0.science.uva.nl/shiny/Salt_NV_Root/) or run locally from your device.

-To do this please open R and type in the following command: library(shiny) shiny::runGitHub("mmjulkowska/Salt_NV_RootApp", "mmjulkowska")
+To do this please open R and type in the following command:

+'library(shiny)'
+'shiny::runGitHub("mmjulkowska/Salt_NV_RootApp", "mmjulkowska")'

-The required libraries to be installed are: shiny, ggplot2, car, multcomp, RColorBrewer, doBy, plotrix, car, gplots, colorRamps, plotly
+The required libraries to be installed are:

+shiny, ggplot2, car, multcomp, RColorBrewer, doBy, plotrix, car, gplots, colorRamps, plotly

+You can do this by typing 'install.packages("shiny")' in your R command window.

-The code underlying the App is freely available at the github for use and reproduction or tweaking to your own results.
+The code underlying the App is freely available at the [github](https://github.com/mmjulkowska/Salt_NV_RootApp) for use and reproduction or tweaking to your own results.

-How to use the App:
+## What can you do with the App:

+###1.
+Examine the phenotypes of individual accessions.

+###2.
+Compare the RSA phenotypes for significant differences between up to 8 accessions

+###3.
+Examine the correlation between individual RSA traits at different conditions

+###4.
+Cluster the accessions based on the three traits of your interest.

 1. In order to examine which RSA traits we scored, please have a look at the first tab, where we describe our experimental set-up and give a detailed description of all RSA traits collected

 2. To compare the RSA phenotypes of individual accessions between different conditions studied in our study (0, 75 or 125 mM NaCl), please have a look at the second tab - you can select the accession from the menu either by clicking on one, or starting to type its name.